waweiwoowu/hanabi-iamjeff/hat-guessing/Advanced_Hat_Guessing.md

 ## Clue Interpretation Tables (4-player)

+* You can play a No Variant game with variant-specific tables.

 ### No Variant (4-Player)

 | # mod 12 | action                           | person clued   | type of clue